openedx-unsupported/devstack/README.rst

 It also includes the following extra components:

 * XQueue
-* The Learning micro-frontend (A.K.A the new Courseware experience)
 * The Program Console micro-frontend
 * The Library Authoring micro-frontend
 * edX Registrar service.